radchukv/sTraitChange_Analyses/README.md

 precipitation as climate variable;
 - **5.3.1_Metaanalysis_Temp_noDD.R** &
 **5.3.2_Metaanalysis_Precip_noDD.R**: meta-analyses focusing,
-respectively on temperature and precipitation as climate variable and performed without the population size in SEM (sensitivity analyses);
+respectively, on temperature and precipitation as climate variables and performed without the population size included in SEM (sensitivity analyses);
 - **5.4_Metaanalysis_AcrossPhylogenies.R**: a script running
 meta-analyses across 100 posterior phylogenies;
 - **5.5_Metaanalysis_HeterogeneityPaths.R**: a script explaining the
 heterogeneity in the SEM paths with hypothesized predictors;
 - **5.6_Metaanalysis_Heterogeneity_FineCatNames.R**: assessing the
-impact of the exact measured trait on heterogeneity in the phenotypic responses to climate;
+impact of the fine trait category on heterogeneity in the phenotypic responses to climate;
+- **5.7_Metaanalysis_Temp_perTaxon.R**: meta-analyses focusing on
+effects of temperature on phenological traits, separate per taxon;
+- **5.8_Metaanalysis_AcrossPhylogenies_perTaxon.R**: running
+meta-analyses per taxon across 100 posterior phylogenies;
 - **6_pDeltaAIC.R**: exploration of the potential impact that pDeltaAIC has on the results;
 - **7_Figures_MS.R**: Figures used in the manuscript.